wavefrontHQ/docs/pages/doc/examine-usage-ingestion.md

 summary: Monitor overall usage for a given time period.
 ---

 As a Wavefront Super Admin, you're interested in how ingested data is used, whether you will be billed for more data, and whether you will need to request more data.
+Billing is based on the amount of data, measured in Points Per Second (PPS), which you send to Tanzu Observability by Wavefront.
+If you exceed your committed rate, you will be charged more.

 You can examine the performance of your Wavefront instance using [wftop](), [Wavefront spy](wavefront_monitoring_spy.html), and the [Slow Queries dashboard](wavefront_monitoring.html#examine-slow-queries).

-You can also see how data is used by specific user accounts or user groups, based on the [ingestion policies](ingestion_policies.thml) that you create.
+You can also see how data is used by specific accounts or groups, based on the [ingestion policies](ingestion_policies.thml) that you create.

 ## How to Use the Usage Summary Dashboard